 - Jackson Hole, Wyoming

-- Wild buffalo roam in a natural environment.
+- Wild buffalo and other wildlife roam in a natural environment.

 - One of a multitude of wildflowers in Jackson Hole

 - Another reality in Wyoming....it is estimated that seventy-five mile long coal trains leave Wyoming daily.
 The largest coal producing state in the U.S., Wyoming accounts for 900 million tons of coal in the one billion tons burned domestically, annually accounting for about 30% of coal related emissions of CO2 from the U.S.

 - Wyoming’s Jim Bridger coal fired power plant by itself, emits about 18 million tons of CO2 per year into the earth’s atmosphere.

 - Coal trucks in China’s Shanxi Province, where 700 million tons of coal are produced, contributing about 15% of the coal related CO2 emissions in all of China.

 - In China emissions from coal conflict with tourism, dirtying the air and environment.
 Total annual global emissions of CO2 from coal from all countries are approximately 12 billion tons into our earth’s atmosphere.